cnosdb/cnosdb/server/continuous_querier/continuous_queries.md

 END
 ```

-Or multiple aggregations from all series in a metric.
-This example assumes you have a time-to-live named `1h`.
+Or multiple aggregations from all series in a measurement.
+This example assumes you have a retention policy named `1h`.

 ```sql
 CREATE CONTINUOUS QUERY "1h_cpu_load"